MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Open Visual Studio Code, and then ensure that GitHub Copilot Chat is enabled.

     The GitHub Spec Kit integrates with Visual Studio Code through the GitHub Copilot Chat extension.
+If you can open the Chat view and interact with GitHub Copilot, the extension is installed and enabled.

     For GitHub Enterprise Server environments: